bravecorvus/bigdisk/README.md

 ## Integrating BigDisk API Within Apps
-Since this tool is formost a way for Cluster Mangers to allocate a pre-determined amount of space (made available via the secure endpoint), the clients will be St. Olaf developers (i.e. HiPerCiC Web Apps/MCA) the following are some implementation details regarding BigDisk API.
+Since the primary clients for BigDisk API will be St. Olaf developers (i.e. HiPerCiC Web Apps/MCA) the following are some implementation details regarding BigDisk API, I compiled a few pointers on how to integrate BigDisk API file uploading into an application.

 In Django, React, or Java, the naive approach to allow file uploads to BigDisk would be to first download the entire file (either in memory, or to disk), and then upload the file to the BigDisk secure endpoint after this completes.
 However, this method is inherently inefficient (as there are two separate file transfers for every 1 upload operation by the user).
 Instead, I suggest going about it via reverse proxy.
 The idea is that you extract the valid information and save it to app's DB (i.e. which user uploaded the content, the permanent link to the resource, date uploaded etc.) Then, you forward that request via reverse proxy to the secure endpoint.